krunch3r76/gompress/README.md

 ## SELF DEMO
-This self demo uses tGLM nodes on public-beta, which tend to be better compatible with non-development versions.
+NOTE: This self demo uses tGLM nodes on public-beta, which tend to be better compatible with non-development versions.
 ```bash
 (gompress) $ wget http://aleph.gutenberg.org/ls-lR # alternatively, download with your browser
 (gompress) $ md5sum ls-lR # note this for later